Rancho San José y Sur Chiquito: Industrial period

 In 1851 a Chinese sailor, Quock Junk, ran aground at Point Lobos.
 He was rescued by members of the Ohlone tribe.
 He was joined by four or five other families who built cottages at Whaler's Cove.
 They became the first commercial fishermen at the point.
-From 1854–1858, a granite quarry was operated at what was later named Whaler's Cove.
+From 1854 to 1858, a granite quarry was operated at what was later named Whaler's Cove.
 The granite was used to build the Old Monterey Jail, San Francisco Mint, portions of Fort Point, and buildings on the Navy's installation at Mare Island Naval Shipyard.

 Headstock of the Carmelo Land and Coal Company mine in upper Malpaso Canyon, south of Carmel, California, in 1895.

 In 1874, a seam of low grade bituminous coal was found in upper Malpaso Canyon, southeast of Pt Lobos.
 On September 6, 1888, shortly after the patent for Rancho San Jose y Sur Chiquito was approved, all those excepting Gregg and the squatters banded together to form the Carmelo Land and Coal Company.
 In exchange for shares in the company, they sold their interest in the land for $1.
 For the first time in almost half a century, most of Rancho San Jose y Sur Chiquito was reunited under one owner.
 The company dug an almost 1000 ft long tunnel into the mountain.
 The coal was found in three veins from 2 to 9 feet in thickness.
 The coal was transported on a tramway using ore carts to Coal Chute Point, opposite the Chinese settlement at Whaler's Cove.
 The deep water allowed the workers to use the chute to deliver the coal directly to coastal steamers.